-Live Osprey Cam on Lake Norman
+The Birds are Back in Town!
+Watch Live Osprey Cam on Lake Norman

-Watch Osprey Live on Lake Norman
+Watch osprey live 24/7 on Lake Norman

 Osprey (Pandion haliaetus) are prevalent along the 225-mile long Catawba River running from western NC down into South Carolina, but this wasn’t always the case.
 As late as the early 1980s, osprey populations on the Catawba River, like in many places, were non-existent or minimal at best.
 This was due to environmental factors, most notably widespread usage of the pesticide DDT, which weakens eggshells.
 Their numbers have significantly increased through a concerted effort to re-introduce osprey populations.

 Previously, osprey built nests in Lake Norman atop old navigational markers that were precarious and unsafe for eggs and chicks during heavy summer storms.
 Volunteers from NCWF, Lake Norman Wildlife Conservationists and Piedmont Area Wildlife Stewards replaced the markers with 30-foot poles with metal platforms attached and deployed by barge.